yash-sharma1/docs-site/docs/api-reference/dex-api/ws-connection.md

     }
 ```

-**Example:** To unsubscribe from orders events, you should to send a socket message with payloads as below:
+**Example:** To unsubscribe from orders events, you should send a socket message with payloads as below:

 ```javascript
     // unsubscribe from topic